 And they divulged some interesting statistics, which I think were the precipice of Agora wanting to build their own startup team as well.
-And that was that after 15 years of them having a program, they will now attribute up to 65% of AWS revenues today to the activities, you know, over the last 15 years, of their startup program.
+That was that after 15 years of them having a program, they will now attribute up to 65% of AWS revenues today to the activities, you know, over the last 15 years, of their startup program.

 And what we’re trying to do is invest in our future huge customers.
 Knowing that the world’s next billionaire companies, trillion-dollar companies.
 The unicorns of the future are still just startups today.
 And if we want to align ourselves correctly with what it takes to build a startup and how hard it is, let’s maybe try to get out of their way at the early stages while they’re trying to cross the early chasms of, you know, and the difficulties of what it takes.

 So, from a revenue perspective or from a cost perspective, let’s give our stuff for free.
 You know, until you, their revenue.
 You can’t get blood from a stone.
 So, while they’re still searching for product market fit and revenue, let’s let them use our software for free until such time as they are then finding product market fit and then able to start generating revenue.
 And only at that time, should we then start to talk to them about actually paying for the service?

 Brian Ardinger: That makes sense.
 And obviously it seems to be working.
 I think I read on your website, you’ve got over 50 billion minutes of engagement on the platform.
 Probably going up as we speak.
 I don’t know if you can speak to any specific use cases or specifically what you do when it comes to helping these companies get up and off the ground.